 - Cosmetic surgery is very popular in Argentina.
 According to statistics, 1 in 30 Argentines have undergone cosmetic enhancement through surgery.

-Travel to Argentina: Natural Attractions
+Travel to Argentina: Attractions

 Iguazu Falls: This famous waterfalls is located in the Iguazu River along the border of Misiones in Argentina and Parana of Brazil.
-The waterfall serves as division of the upper and lower parts of the river.
+The waterfall serves as a division of the upper and lower parts of the river.
 The river also flows through Brazil although a large percentage of the falls and river belong to Argentina.

 Perito Moreno Glacier: This glacier is part of the Los Glaciares National Park in the province of Santa Cruz, Argentina.
 This is one of the famous destinations in Patagonia.
 This glacial field is the third largest fresh water reserve in the world.

-Iguazu National Park: If you set out to visit the Iguazu Falls, take time to drop by Iguazu National Park in Argentina.
+Iguazu National Park: If you set out to visit the Iguazu Falls, take the time to drop by Iguazu National Park in Argentina.
 It is a UNESCO World Heritage Site that covers a total land area of 550 square kilometers or 212 square miles.
 The park was founded in 1934 and showcases the natural beauty of Argentina, especially the subtropical jungle side.
 In this park, you will find various species of flora and fauna.

 Quebrada de Humahuaca: This narrow mountain valley in Jujuy province of Argentina is another notable natural attraction.
 It is also a UNESCO World Heritage Site.
 It follows the cultural route of Camino Inca.
 This valley extends all the way up north to Bolivia.